jesseduffield/jesseduffield.github.io/_posts/2024-07-27-Trichotomies.md

 If you can't satisfy all those criteria, I will declare your trichotomy as _arbitrary_.
 Otherwise, I'll consider it fundamental.

+Let's see how some well known trichotomies fare against our criteria.

 ### States of matter

-Let's take an example: In school I was told there are three states of matter: solid, liquid, and gas.
+In school I was told there are three states of matter: solid, liquid, and gas.
 Oh wait... except there's a fourth one called 'plasma', and if you look hard enough you'll also encounter '[Bose–Einstein condensates](https://en.wikipedia.org/wiki/Bose%E2%80%93Einstein_condensate)' and '[Fermionic condensates](https://en.wikipedia.org/wiki/Fermionic_condensate "Fermionic condensate")'.
 This trichotomy is not collectively exhaustive, so I'm hereby declaring it _arbitrary_.

 ### Branches of government